Hall’s Powell has no regrets despite no NCAA Tournament

 Seton Hall never spent a day out of first place throughout the league season, finishing tied with No. 7 Creighton and No. 11 Villanova.

-Even after the Big East canceled its postseason tournament at halftime of the opening game at Madison Square Garden between Creighton and St. John’s, Powell still believed there would be an NCAA Tournament.
+Even after the Big East canceled its postseason tournament at halftime of a quarterfinal at Madison Square Garden between Creighton and St. John’s, Powell still believed there would be an NCAA Tournament.

 That hope ended hours later when the team returned to campus and assistant coach Grant Billmeier gave him a hug, saying: “Thanks for everything.”